davidxmoody/davidxmoody.com/ideas.md

 - Change background colour of code elements
 - Reduce text size on mobile devices
 - Favicon (http://realfavicongenerator.net/)
-- Use tags better
+- Tag explorer page
 - Change email on home page to use obfuscated email (or put it somewhere else)
-- Custom 404 page, make it do JavaScript redirects to other pages when I specify a redirect slug in a post
+- Custom 404 page, make it do JavaScript redirects to other pages when I specify a redirect slug in a post's metadata
-- Better header with more links to important pages (no hamburger)
+- Better header with more links to important pages (do NOT use a hamburger menu)
+- Asynchronous "load more" button for pagination

+# Ideas for helper scripts

+- Create new blog post (based on title, defaults to today's date and being a draft and no tags)
+- Edit most recently edited blog post (or most recent blog post by date or most recent draft)
+- Publish a post (remove draft: true, set date to today's date, commit to git with convenient message)
+- Make deployment script create a Git tag with a deployment "ref"